Forbidden Zone: Plot

-The film begins on "Friday, April 17" at 4 p.m. in Venice, California.
-Huckleberry P. Jones (local pimp, narcotics peddler, and slumlord) enters a vacant house that he owns.
+On "Friday, April 17" at 4 p.m. in Venice, California, Huckleberry P. Jones (pimp, narcotics peddler, and slumlord) enters a vacant house that he owns.
 While stashing heroin in the basement, he stumbles upon a mysterious door and enters it, falling into the Sixth Dimension, from which he promptly escapes.
 After retrieving the heroin, he sells the house to the Hercules family.
-On their way to school, Frenchy Hercules and her brother Flash have a conversation with Squeezit Henderson, who tells them that, while being violently beaten by his mother, he has a vision of his transgender sister René, who had fallen into the Sixth Dimension through the door in the Hercules' basement.
+On their way to school, Frenchy Hercules and her brother Flash talk with Squeezit Henderson, who says that, while being beaten by his mother, he has a vision of his transgender sister René, who had fallen into the Sixth Dimension through the door in the Hercules' basement.

-Frenchy returns home to confide in her mother, and decides to take just a "little peek" behind the forbidden door in the basement.
-After arriving in the Sixth Dimension, she is captured by the perpetually topless Princess, who brings Frenchy to the rulers of the Sixth Dimension, the midget King Fausto and his queen, Doris.
+Frenchy returns home to confide in her mother, and decides to take a "little peek" behind the basement's forbidden door.
+There, she is captured by the perpetually topless Princess, who brings Frenchy to the rulers of the Sixth Dimension, the midget King Fausto and his queen, Doris.
 When the king falls for Frenchy, Doris orders their frog servant, Bust Rod, to lock her up.
-In order to make sure that Frenchy is not harmed, Fausto tells Bust Rod to take Frenchy to Cell 63, where the king keeps his favorite concubines (as well as René).
+To make sure that Frenchy is not harmed, Fausto tells Bust Rod to take Frenchy to Cell 63, where the king keeps his favorite concubines (as well as René).

 The next day at school, Flash tries to convince Squeezit to help him rescue René and Frenchy.
 When Squeezit refuses, Flash enlists the help of Gramps instead.
-In the Sixth Dimension, they speak to an old Jewish man who tells them how to help Frenchy escape, but they soon are captured by Bust Rod.
-Doris interrogates Flash and Gramps before lowering them into a large septic tank.
+In the Sixth Dimension, they speak to an old Jewish man who reveals how to help Frenchy escape, but they soon are captured by Bust Rod.
+Doris interrogates Flash and Gramps before lowering them into a septic tank.
 She then plots her revenge against Frenchy, relocating all the denizens of Cell 63 to a torture chamber.
-She leaves the Princess to oversee Frenchy's torture and execution, but when a fuse is blown, the torture is put on hold and the prisoners from Cell 63 are relocated to keep the King from finding them.
+She leaves the Princess to oversee Frenchy's torture and execution.
+However, when a fuse is blown, the torture is put on hold and the prisoners from Cell 63 are relocated to keep the King from finding them.